grimm-ak/grimm-ak/README.md

 <h1 align="center">Hi there 👋, This is Aman Kumar Singh!</h1>

 <p align="center">
-  An aspiring Data Scientist & Machine Learning Engineer from India, passionate about extracting insights from data and building intelligent systems.
-Currently focusing on mastering end-to-end ML pipelines and diving deep into Big Data technologies to become job-ready by October 2025.
+  An aspiring Data Scientist & Machine Learning Engineer, passionate about extracting insights from data and building intelligent systems.
+Currently focusing on mastering end-to-end ML pipelines and diving deep into Big Data technologies while also working on the cloud domain.
 </p>

 ---